-- We will engage with the research community and funding agencies to promote the priorities of people with MND and their families; - We will identify strategically relevant partnership funding opportunities and pursue the most productive initiatives, in order to support research programmes that may otherwise not occur due to cost and/or risk: - We will recognise those areas in which we are not specialists and seek opportunities to expand research understanding and capacity.
+- We will engage with the research community and funding agencies to promote the priorities of people with MND and their families; - We will identify strategically relevant partnership funding opportunities and pursue the most productive initiatives, in order to support research programmes that may otherwise not occur due to cost and/or risk; - We will recognise those areas in which we are not specialists and seek opportunities to expand research understanding and capacity.

-- We will be recognised by statutory providers and research funders as a leading authority in MND, promoting the needs and priorities of people affected by MND; - We will be able to demonstrate the impact of our funding partnerships with multiple agencies in the UK and beyond.
+- We are recognised by statutory providers and research funders as a leading authority in MND, promoting the needs and priorities of people affected by MND; - We can demonstrate the impact of our funding partnerships with multiple agencies in the UK and beyond.